A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Discrete Gaussian Distribution

-\end{lemma} The first inequality suggests that on expectation the random samples from $D_{L,s,\vc{c}}$ are close to the discrete Gaussian center, with the distance at most $s\sqrt{n}$.
-It ensures that if the discrete Gaussian is centered at the origin, then the lattice vectors sampled from this distribution will have small norms.
-The second inequality is consistent with the continuous Gaussian's variance (i.e., $\frac{ns^2}{2\pi}$) as discussed in the previouse subsection.
+\end{lemma} The first inequality suggests that on expectation the random samples from $D_{L,s,\vc{c}}$ are close to the distribution center, with the distance at most $s\sqrt{n}$.
+So if the discrete Gaussian is centered at the origin, the sampled lattice vectors will have norms at most $s\sqrt{n}$.
+The second inequality suggests the discrete version has almost the same variance as the continuous Gaussian whose variance is $\frac{ns^2}{2\pi}$).